JimLynchCodes/rust-cli-examples/03_arg_parse/README.md

 ## Tests
 It's up to you to decide if / how you would unit test this.

-There are a few integration tests you can write, where the test code more or less calls `cargo run`, passes in various number of args, and expects the proper text to be printed to the console or panicking to occur.
+There are a few integration tests you can write, where the test code more or less calls `cargo run`, passing in a different number of args for each test, and then expecting the proper text to be printed to the console or panicking to occur.

 <br/>